Shaheen (supercomputer)

 Shaheen is the name of a series of supercomputers owned and operated by King Abdullah University of Science and Technology (KAUST), Saudi Arabia.
 Shaheen is named after the Peregrine Falcon.
-The most recent model, Shaheen II, is the largest and most powerful supercomputer in the Middle East.
+The most recent model, Shaheen III, is the largest and most powerful supercomputer in the Middle East.

 Shaheen I

 The first generation of Shaheen (2009-2015) was an IBM Blue Gene/P. It was originally built at IBM's Thomas J. Watson Research Center in Yorktown Heights, New York, and moved to KAUST in mid-2009.
+The computer was created by Majid Alghaslan while he was working for King Abdullah University of Science and Technology.

 The first generation of Shaheen included the following functional elements: